plawlost/yazzone/data/essays/mvp.md

 The tech industry selects for MVP kids.

-Think about what the environment produces: self-reliance, because no one was coming to help.
+What the environment produces: self-reliance, because no one was coming to help.
 Extreme work ethic, because external validation was unreliable so you learned to generate your own momentum.
-Social fluency, because someone had to produce the household's warmth and it wasn't going to be them.
+Social fluency, because someone had to produce warmth and it wasn't going to be them.
 High tolerance for ambiguity, because you grew up navigating unpredictable emotional weather.

 These are founder traits.
 They're also trauma responses.
 Same machinery, different framing.